How to produce high quality written contentJo Harris-Cooksley

 - What questions are your readers asking and what topics would they like to see covered?

-- Identify and develop your topic: Once you evaluate what your readers want and need, narrow down the specific topic you wish to cover and flesh out the finer points.
+- Identify and develop your topic: narrow down the specific topic you wish to cover and flesh out the finer points.

-- Review what’s already been said: Delve into what industry experts say on this topic–which will provide you with the backbone of your research.
+- Review what’s already been said: delve into what industry experts say on this topic –this will provide you with the backbone of your research.

 In addition to creating non promotional content, here are a few ways to boost your credibility:

 - Cite all of your information/facts/statistics.
-Try to use a primary source whenever possible (in web writing, you can simply link to the source to cite it, but you should still try to use attribution phrases)
+Try to use a primary source whenever possible (linking to the original place you got the information)

 Tip: make sure the attribution goes after the fact and that the attribution phrase is linked to the original source.
-(For example: Nicotine can impair a restful night of sleep, according to the CDC)
+(For example: people are more likely to scan than read your content, according to the NN Group.)

 Actionable Yoga Content: